Silly Fools: 2006-2011 Toh resigns

-In 2006 Toh the lead singer at the time came out to announce his resignation from Silly Fools, with the reason being that his work environment didn't support his belief in Islam and internal disagreement with other band members ultimately led to this decision.
+In 2006, Toh the lead singer at the time came out to announce his resignation from Silly Fools, with the reason being that his work environment didn't support his belief in Islam and internal disagreement with other band members ultimately led to this decision.
 This was shocking news to the Thai music industry.
 Toh then formed a new band called Hangman, the other band members announced that they would continue to perform as Silly Fools and were hiring a new vocalist.
 In 2006 Silly Fools announced that they had a new lead singer which performed in the fate festival concert whilst wearing a mask keeping his identity a secret.

 The following December Ton, Rang, Tor, and the new singer started to promote their new album even appearing in several talk shows.
 They announced that the album would be on sale the following year and that the album was called Mini which was a collection of 5 English songs.
 They also revealed the identity of the new singer Benjamin Jung Tuffnell.
 Silly Fools almost changed their lead singer to David Usher by the recommendation of a Canadian band but they declined due to his old age.
 Mini contained Stay Away as it's the first track.

 In 2008 Silly Fools resigned from GMM Grammy to join RS even though they had been working for GMM Grammy for 10 years with Tor the band's drummer releasing the first piece of work before releasing The One album in the following March.
 The album had 2 versions, an English and Thai version and although the album received good reviews they weren't even close to the albums when Toh was the lead singer.
 Famous songs in this album include "เราเป็นคนเลือกเอง"(Rao Pen Kon Ruak Eng) "เหนื่อยแล้ว"(Nuay Leaw) "รั้งรอ"(Rung Roh) and "โง่"(Ngo).

 Silly Fools released ทำร้าย (Tum Rai) on 1 June 2010.

 In 2011-2013 Freelance, Single"สูญญากาศ", Tor resigns, Rut joins

 Silly Fools released "สูญญากาศ"(Soon-Ya-Kard) on 24 February 2012 at SeedFM 97.5 so for this single Silly Fools has moved out from RS because Silly Fools don't want the pressure to affect their work.
 By the way, RS agree (RS want Silly Fools to release an album but Silly Fools want to release single).
 For single "สูญญากาศ"(Soon-Ya-Kard) Silly Fools mix the sound at Canada and get Boyd Kosiyapong (The top songwriter to produce and Warner Bros.
 Music Thailand take care of marketing).

-After the single was released, Tor (Drummer) resigned and moved to be Sek Loso's backup drummer, and Rut Dezember's drummer joined.
+After the single was released, Tor (Drummer) resigned and moved to be Seksan Sukpimai's backup drummer, and Rut Dezember's drummer joined.